OpenSourceEconomics/respy/docs/development/contributing_to_respy.rst

 ---------------

-In general, you can take a look at our `issue tracker <https://github.com/ OpenSourceEconomics/respy/issues>`_ or at our :ref:`roadmap` to find opportunities to contribute to the project.
+In general, you can take a look at our `issue tracker <https://github.com/ OpenSourceEconomics/respy/issues>`_ or at our :ref:`roadmap <roadmap>` to find opportunities to contribute to the project.

 If you are new to **respy**, you might want to check out issues labeled with `good-first-issue <https://github.com/OpenSourceEconomics/respy/issues?q=is%3Aissue+is